TU student logs more than 600 trips on Lime scooters

 Although the city decided against an age limit, scooter companies Lime and Bird, along with local bike-sharing program This Machine, require users to be 18 years old.
 Nick Doctor, Tulsa’s chief of community development and policy, told city councilors Oct.
 23 the city had to drop its age requirement because it would have also applied to bike riders or non-electric scooters.
 Other regulations passed a vote at City Council on Wednesday.

 Tulsa has its share of faithful riders like Christopoulos, but don’t go calling him “scooter” anytime soon.
-He said he would never have guessed his frequent-flyer status in the city.
+He said he would never have guessed his frequent-rider status in the city.

 “I would not have known if they did not call me,” Christopoulos said.
 “I was just using it because I really need it.
 I’m getting to class fast and I don’t have to worry about time.”